Judith A Bassett Canid Education and Conservation Center - San Diego, CA

 Our animal behaviorist has spent years interacting and observing canine and fox behavior (both Russians and US tame).
 His background is saturated with 40+ years of training dogs in obedience, SAR, and agility work.
 He has developed training protocols for canines and foxes in dealing with common undesirable behaviors, such as resource guarding and food aggression, harness and leash work, basic commands/obedience work (clicker or voice), preventing destructive behavior, potty training, and preventing aggression.
 We conduct clinical studies to further explore and define the effectiveness of training techniques to provide evidence based solutions to pet owners, as well as those that have Ambassador animals.
 Above all, we want to ensure a safe, happy, and healthy environment for all canids and their owners.

-Our animal behaviorist, David, training a new Fox Ambassador, Viktor.
+Our animal behaviorist, David, training

 David, our animal behaviorist and fox expert training Sophia, a Russian domesticated fox.